Home Rides Reviews Bikes Gallery Tech Misc Contact

 Q: What about tires and tubes?

-A: We like the Dunlop D-739 A/T, Dunlop D-606, or Michelin AC-10 or something similar for the rear - anything that is compounded for hard terrain and has stiff sidewalls.
-The choice of the front tire is not as critical so any medium compound knobby will do just fine - whatever you like.
-Just make sure that you run knobbies and not dual sport tires (some of the steep climbs encountered during the first few days of the Tour are often so slick that they are a challenge even with aggressive knobbies).
-Also make sure that your tires are fresh when you hit the trail at Jenkins Hollow or else you'll be riding slicks by the time you get to Wallace (you might also consider taking it easy on the occasional paved roads you'll encounter).
+A: I like the stiff-sidewall desert racing tires for the rear and the GoldenTyre GT Enduro 216aa "Bigfoot" for the front.
+Anything that is compounded for intermediate to hard terrain and has stiff sidewalls will do.
+Just make sure that you run real knobbies and not dual sport tires (some of the steep climbs encountered during the first few days of the Tour are often so slick that they are a challenge even with aggressive knobbies).
+Also make sure that your tires are fresh when you hit the trail (or have them changed in Pocatello) or else you'll be riding slicks by the time you get to Wallace.
+You might also consider taking it easy on the occasional paved roads you'll encounter.

 Q: How good are your time/distance estimates?
-Some days are over 300 miles.
+Some days are 250 miles.
 That seems like a lot.

 A: They are great - for us.
-But your distance traveled per unit time may vary with skill, inclination or trail conditions (it should be noted that the bulk of the Tour has been done in a single day).
+But your distance traveled per unit time may vary with skill, inclination or trail conditions.
 If you like to ride at any reasonable clip and don't stop a lot you'll do just fine.
-If you need to commune with nature around every corner and be photographed beside every pine tree in Idaho then things will take longer - in which case we recommend that you check out Trail Tech and Ricky Stator who make the bodacious headlights you'll need.
+If you need to commune with nature around every corner and be photographed beside every pine tree in Idaho then things will take longer - in which case we recommend that you check out Trail Tech or Baja Designs who make the bodacious headlights you'll need.

 C: I did the __________ part of the Tour and I didn't see any of the stuff you guys said to watch out for.
 It was also way easier than you said.
 Where are you guys getting your information on trail conditions?
 I didn't post to complain - it's just that I am way cooler than you guys will ever be.
 I eat nothing but nuts, berries and elk droppings AND I am faster than even that lame poser Johnny Campbell.
 I also have a thing about fat motorcycle guys in their forties.
 Did I mention that I was cool?